 Over on Platform 3 is a wooden train carriage housing a hands-on children activity area.

 The fishing industry was at its peak in the late 19th Century.
 Londoners took the train to the Norfolk coast just to eat crabs, lobsters and whelks.
 Of 200 boats back then, now only eight remain, but ties to the sea stay strong.
-An annual crab and lobster festival in May celebrates these tasty crustaceans.
 The town's own Morris dancers are known as ‘The Lobster Potties’!
 The Mo, Sheringham’s Museum, has a collection of old lifeboats and is home to the Sheringham Shoal Offshore Windfarm visitor centre.

 The Fishermen’s Heritage Centre charts the history of the private ‘Upcher’ lifeboats, provided by the Upcher family of nearby Sheringham Hall.
 Next door’s shell gallery displays over 200 exquisite examples.